 I said in the introduction of this post that MyVegas heavily promotes the option of purchasing MyVegas chips.
 So much so you might receive multiple pop-ups with multiple different offers.

 So if you decide to part with your hard-earned cash in return for MyVegas chips that you’re planning on turning into MyVegas rewards then you’ll want to ensure you’re getting the very best deal.

 Below are screenshots of the offers I had available to me at the exact same time when I was looking to purchase MyVegas chips.
 This included pop-up offers, looking to pop my champagne bottle that was 100% full or looking at the standard purchasing options.

-Above you can see I was offered 12 million chips (along with some gold coins and MVP points) for $5.
-This works out at 2.4 million chips per $1.
+Above you can see I was offered 333 million chips for $9.
+This works out at 37 million chips per $1.

 While the offers are going to vary at the time of play.
-I’d recommend using this strategy to ensure you’re always getting the best value for money if you do decide that buying MyVegas chips is worth it in your case.
+I’d recommend using a strategy of comparison, and holding out for the best offer to ensure you’re always getting the best value for money if you do decide that buying MyVegas chips is worth it in your case.